Traveling with Large Groups on a Budget

 Another handy financial tool, electronic payment apps such as Venmo or PayPal are an efficient and secure way for members of your group to exchange money in real time, which helps everybody keep a closer track on daily spending.

-Group travel can be expensive but when you incorporate these money saving tips into your travel plans, you and your crew can experience the adventure of a lifetime.
+Group travel can be expensive but when you incorporate money saving tips into your travel plans, you and your crew can experience the adventure of a lifetime while avoiding feeling overwhelmed by finances.
 From #FOMO to #YOLO, these budget-friendly ideas will ensure that you never miss out on the fun!